kali-linex/linex/Documentation/userspace-api/accelerators/ocxl.rst

 device can also host its own memory, that can be accessed from the host.

-OpenCAPI is known in linux as 'ocxl', as the open, processor-agnostic evolution of 'cxl' (the driver for the IBM CAPI interface for powerpc), which was named that way to avoid confusion with the ISDN CAPI subsystem.
+OpenCAPI is known in linex as 'ocxl', as the open, processor-agnostic evolution of 'cxl' (the driver for the IBM CAPI interface for powerpc), which was named that way to avoid confusion with the ISDN CAPI subsystem.